alphagov/notifications-tech-docs/source/documentation/client_docs/_python.md

 ##### reference (required)

-A unique identifier you create.
+An identifier you create.
 This reference identifies a single unique precompiled letter or a batch of precompiled letters.
 It must not contain any personal information such as name or postal address.

 ```python
 reference="your reference" # required string - identifies notification(s)